(This is a now page. Click through for more information on what that means.)

 I am increasingly working on delegating as many tasks as possible and hiring as much as I can in my personal life as well.

 I am working on building my personal brand and getting into Public Speaking topics on culture, business, and other non-baseball topics.
+This is my only real interest of growth outside of baseball.

 Cutting the Rest Out